Linaaee/Arabic-Dialect-Topic-Detection/README.md

 ![Lines of code](https://img.shields.io/tokei/lines/github/Linaaee/Arabic-Dialect-Topic-Detection?color=purple)
 ![GitHub repo size](https://img.shields.io/github/repo-size/Linaaee/Arabic-Dialect-Topic-Detection)
 # Description
+This web app's main goal is to extract the theme from an inserted text in Arabic using machine learning classifiers
 # Machine Learning classifiers used in this project
 - Random Forest
 - Logistic Regression